sofastack/sofastack.tech/content/en/projects/sofa-mesh/overview/index.md

 aliases: "/sofa-mesh/docs/Home"
 ---

+**This project is deprecated.
+It will contribute to istio directly instead of developing in a forked repo.**

+---

-SOFAMesh is a large-scale implementation solution for Service Mesh which is improved and extended based on [Istio](https://istio.io).
-Based on Istio's powerful functions and rich features, SOFAMesh has made the following improvement to meet the performance requirements in large-scale deployment and deal with the actual problems in actual implementation:
+SOFAMesh is a large-scale implementation scheme of Service Mesh based on [Istio](https://istio.io).
+On the basis of inheriting the powerful functions and rich features of Istio, in order to meet the performance requirements in large-scale deployments and to respond to the actual situation in the implementation, the following improvements are made:

-1. Replace Envoy with MOSN that is written with Golang;
+- [MOSN](https://github.com/mosn/mosn) written in Golang instead of [Envoy](https://github.com/envoyproxy/envoy)
-2. Merge Mixer into the data plane to address the  performance bottlenecks;
+- Merge Mixer to data plane to resolve performance bottlenecks
-3. Enhance Pilot for a more flexible service discovery mechanism;
+- Enhance Pilot for more flexible service discovery mechanism
-4. Add support for SOFARPC and Dubbo.
+- Added support for [SOFA RPC](https://github.com/sofastack/sofa-rpc), Dubbo

+The initial version was contributed by Ant Financial and Alibaba UC Business Unit.

 The following figure shows the architectural differences between SOFAMesh and Istio: